iqbalyarkhan/old-website/content/2020-03-06--UnionFind.md

  ___ ___ ___ ___ ___ ___ ___ ___ ___ ___ ___ ___
   0   1   2   3   4   5   6   7   8   9   10  11
 ```

+### Analysis

+The algorithm we discussed above is formally called **weighted quick union**.
+- Weighted: because we check the weights of the two roots before we unionize.
+This allows us to change fewest possible entries in the array
+- Quick union: because the union operation is fast: all we need to do is update one array entry

+As a result, the depth of a tree generated using WQU is at most $log(N)$

+### Code